milonmaze/privacy-terms-observatory/explore.zoom.us/en-us/trust/transparency.html.md

 Rejected – includes rejections for invalid service or legal invalidity, instances where there was no responsive data or instances where the agency did not provide enough information for us to locate the requested data.
 Search Warrant (U.S. only) – a request for a search, signed by a judge, in which a prosecutor alleges that there is “probable cause” to believe that a crime has occurred or is about to occur.
 Requests made pursuant to search warrants may demand content or non-content.
 Subpoena (U.S. only) – a request made by a government entity with investigative powers, such as a grand jury.
 Requests made pursuant to subpoenas need not be signed by a judge and cannot demand content.
 U.S. National Security Requests – requests made under the Foreign Intelligence Surveillance Act (FISA) for non-content or content, or National Security Letters (NSLs) for non-content.
 Withdrawn – means that the requester withdrew the request before we made a determination on it.
 Withhold Access Request – a government request to restrict an individual’s access to any aspect of Zoom’s product or to prevent or terminate a particular meeting.

+A note about Account Location and Type: We disclose account location and type solely when fulfilling a government request.
+Therefore, the account location and type reflected in the report correspond to the completed requests within the reporting period.

 A note about Withhold Access Requests: Many countries have laws that may restrict their residents from participating in or hosting particular Zoom Meetings or Webinars.
 If Zoom receives a legally valid and appropriately scoped request from a legitimate government agency demanding that Zoom restrict one of its residents from using Zoom, we will carefully review it.